-Responsible Party for data Frequency of data aggregation and aggregation and analysis (check each analysis(check each that applies): that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies): Other Specify:

-1. Number and percent of individuals who have service plans that address their assessed needs, capabilities and desired outcomes.
-N: Number of individuals who have plans for supports that address their needs, capabilities, and desired outcomes D: Total number of individuals' records reviewed
+SP1.
+Number and percent of individuals who have service plans that address their assessed needs, capabilities, desired outcomes, and goals.
+N: Number of individuals who have service plans that address their needs, capabilities, desired outcomes, and goals D: total number of individuals' records reviewed

-Data Source (Select one): Record reviews, on-site
+Data Source (Select one): Record reviews, on-site If 'Other' is selected, specify: